JoseZalez/Houdini-scripts/README.md

 # Instace based on percentage

-Create a copy to points for a for loop with a Controller with the percentage of the geometry you want to copy
+Creates a copy to points and Controller with the percentage of each geometry you want to copy inside a for loop

 ![alt tag](https://raw.githubusercontent.com/JoseZalez/Houdini-scripts/master/images_examples/scatter/scatter_preview.png)